GiacomoValliPhD/openhdemg/docs/GUI_basics.md

     - `GR08MM1305`
     - `GR04MM1305`
     - `GR10MM0808`
+    - `None`

+    In case you selected `None`, the entrybox `Rows, Columns` will appear.
+Please specify the number of rows and columns of your used matrix since you now bypass included matrix codes.
+In example, specifying
+    ```Python
+    Rows, Columns: 13, 5
+    ```
+    means that your File has 65 channels.

 2. You need to specify the `Orientation` in row two and column four in the left side of the `Plot Window`.
 The `Orientaion` must match the one of your matrix during acquisition.
 You can find a reference image for the `Orientation` at the bottom in the right side of the `Plot Window`.